Holmestrand Private Station: Facilities

 The station was located at the town square in Holmestrand.
 It was located 1.1 km from Gausen and 1.4 km from Reversen Station, the next along the line.
 The station was 29.80 km from Hvittingfoss Station.
 Holmestrand Station was located 0.6 m above mean sea level.

 Holmestrand was the main depot of HVB and included a series of operations buildings in addition to the company's administration.
 It consisted of a station building, a freight building, an outhouse, a locomotive depot, a wagon shed, a coal shed, a turntable and a guardhouse.
 The station had five tracks, of which three were spurs.
 Two of these connected to small turnstiles, which were only large enough to handle freight cars.
 North of the station the line connected to the Vestfold Line at Holmestrand Station.
-At Gausen there was en engine shed with two tracks.
+At Gausen there was an engine shed with two tracks.
 There were gradually built branch lines to major industrial facilities in town, such as the power company Holmestrand Elektrisitetsverk, Nordisk Aluminium and the fish market.